FFmpeg/FFV1/ffv1.md

 # Security Considerations

-Like any other codec, (such as [OPUS](#references)), FFV1 should not be used with insecure ciphers or cipher-modes that are vulnerable to known plaintext attacks.
+Like any other codec, (such as [@RFC6716]), FFV1 should not be used with insecure ciphers or cipher-modes that are vulnerable to known plaintext attacks.
 Some of the header bits as well as the padding are easily predictable.

-Implementations of the FFV1 codec need to take appropriate security considerations into account, as outlined in [DOS](#references).
+Implementations of the FFV1 codec need to take appropriate security considerations into account, as outlined in [@RFC4732].
 It is extremely important for the decoder to be robust against malicious payloads.
 Malicious payloads must not cause the decoder to overrun its allocated memory or to take an excessive amount of resources to decode.
 Although problems in encoders are typically rarer, the same applies to the encoder.
 Malicious video streams must not cause the encoder to misbehave because this would allow an attacker to attack transcoding gateways.
 A frequent security problem in image and video codecs is also to not check for integer overflows in pixel count computations, that is to allocate width * height without considering that the multiplication result may have overflowed the arithmetic types range.

-The reference implementation [REFIMPL](#references) contains no known buffer overflow or cases where a specially crafted packet or video segment could cause a significant increase in CPU load.
+The reference implementation [@REFIMPL] contains no known buffer overflow or cases where a specially crafted packet or video segment could cause a significant increase in CPU load.

-The reference implementation [REFIMPL](#references) was validated in the following conditions:
+The reference implementation [@REFIMPL] was validated in the following conditions:

 * Sending the decoder valid packets generated by the reference encoder and verifying that the decoder's output matches the encoders input.
 * Sending the decoder packets generated by the reference encoder and then subjected to random corruption.
 * Sending the decoder random packets that are not FFV1.

-In all of the conditions above, the decoder and encoder was run inside the Valgrind [VALGRIND](#references) memory debugger as well as clangs address sanitizer [ASAN](#references), which track reads and writes to invalid memory regions as well as the use of uninitialized memory.
+In all of the conditions above, the decoder and encoder was run inside the [@VALGRIND] memory debugger as well as clangs address sanitizer [@Address-Sanitizer], which track reads and writes to invalid memory regions as well as the use of uninitialized memory.
 There were no errors reported on any of the tested conditions.

 # Appendixes